Kernix13/beginner-git-commands/README.md

 ```

 **Note**: I'll repeat this again: You need to use `git push -u origin master` for the first commit.
 After that just use `git push`.
 Although I believe you can still use `git push origin master` and it won't have a negative effect it's just unnecessary.

+Also, the flag `-u` is not needed if you are pushing to the default branch.
+And `-u` is short for `--set-upstream` which is what you would use when you are pushing a branch you created locally for the first time.
+By using that flag you set that as the default when you push the main or other branch to GitHub.

 Also, I use `git status` as a habit to check the status of the files, though that command is not required.
 But it's good practice if you created a new file and decide to use `git commit -am "msg"` which combines add (`a`) amd message (`m`).